Open-source enthusiast, connecting the dots in Product teams.

 brew update && brew upgrade --cask.
 Don't forget to Quit Stretchly, first.

-Stretchly is not signed (due to its costs) so you will need to use this workaround for the first run: Open a Mac app from an unidentified developer.
+Stretchly is not signed (due to its costs) so you will need to use a workaround for the first run.
+The workaround depends on if you're running an Intel or Apple Silicon chip.

 You can also install Stretchly with Chocolatey by running the following command from the command line or from PowerShell: